jeffreylanters/unity-entity-component-system/README.md

 // Movement System inherets the ECS System and uses itself and its component as generics. public class MovementSystem : ECS.System<MovementSystem, MovementComponent> {

+  // Event trigger when a new entity is intialized. public override void OnEntityInitialize (MovementComponent entity) {
+    entity.dontTouchMe = true;

+    // Get access no anyother component on an entity. this.GetComponentOnEntity<AttackComponent> (entity, attackComponent => {
+      attackComponent.strenght = 10;
+    });
+  }

   // Event is triggered every frame. public override void OnUpdate () {
     var _translation = new Vector3(1, 0, 0) * Time.deltaTime;

     // Loop all the entities to do something with them... foreach (var _entity in this.entities) {

+      // Modify all the properties on the component entity.
       _entity.transform.position += _translation * _entity.speed;
     }
   }